rage/cyber-security-base-19/data/installation.md

 Two pieces of software are required
 - the browser [Google Chrome](https://www.google.com/chrome/)
-- a software that allows python communicate with the the browser [ChromeDriver](https://sites.google.com/chromium.org/driver/)
+- a software that allows python to communicate with the browser [ChromeDriver](https://sites.google.com/chromium.org/driver/)

 When installing ChromeDriver you need to make sure that the driver version matches the browser version, otherwise the driver refuses to work.